 Uncle Larry says it’s an old Jazz Trick, well for me it’s an old Uncle Larry Trick now!

-This is a new concept for me, even though I am playing regular remote session and believed that I knew (somehow) my way around the fretboard.
+This is a new concept for me, even though I am playing regular remote sessions and believed that I knew (somehow) my way around the fretboard.
 After some months of applying this concept and taking risks when changing chords, I can say that my chord and improvising game has improved drastically.

 Your Acoustic Guitar Has its own Reverb Fx